fusionpbx/fusionpbx-docs/source/advanced/upgrade.rst

 Many updates in code from 4.0 to 4.2

+*  Applications > Conference Controls and Conference Profiles have their own tables and data loaded from conference.conf
+*  Applications > Music on hold now stores meta data about music files in the database.
+*  Bootstrap Menu.
+Menu adjusts to screen size and device types.
+*  Highly customizable theme options.
+*  Uses freeswitch IVR now.
+*  Check http://github.com/fusionpbx/fusionpbx for more details.

 1. Update code from the GUI.
 Advanced > Upgrade page (Only check this box then click execute)

 ::